Shammah1998/KryptoLeaf/README.md

 Our approach unifies design, development and product management to create creative and cool websites.
 We start each project by understanding your business goals,the users needs and the product requirements.
 What we do.
-1. Design
+1. Design.

 Our design is made for the good people who love anime as much as we do as a company.
-2. Development
+2. Development.

-We wish to grow the main site for individuals to stream and download their favourite anime My contact information: +254725940547
+We wish to grow the main site for individuals to stream and download their favourite anime My contact information: +254725940547 Email:shammahvictor71@gmail.com
-Email: shammahvictor71@gmail.com